Tournament Administration and Conduct

 Inclement Weather Delays

-For delays due to inclement weather, the first priority will always be the competition of all scheduled rounds.
+For delays due to inclement weather, the main priority will always be the competition of all scheduled rounds.
 Every reasonable effort will be made to achieve this objective by the last scheduled day of play, which may include playing more than 18 holes.
 If this cannot be accomplished, play may be extended at the discretion of the AGA staff and the Host Site.

 If play is suspended, every effort will be made to resume play the same day, even when that round cannot be completed before dark.
 If it is impossible for at least half of the field to finish a scheduled round, generally the suspended round will be finished when conditions permit.
 If less than fifty percent (50%) of the starting field completes play on the first scheduled day of competition, the round may be canceled.
 Following rounds will be completed when possible without consideration of the percentage of the field playing on any one day.